 Henry Wade and Edward White commenced the survey on the shores of the Southern Ocean on 28th April 1847.
 Edward White completed the survey at the southern bank of the Murray River 7th December 1850, a total distance of 448.72 kilometres.

 Unveiled on 11th December 2001 by Keith C. Bell, Surveyor General of Victoria and Peter Kentish, Surveyor General of South Australia.

 A Centenary of Federation Project 1901 - 2001

 In the 150th year of the appointment of the first Surveyor General of Victoria

-The Ware and White Memorial is an artwork designed and fabricated by artist Robert Miles of Mount Gambier in 2001. it is inspired by the equipment that would have been used by the two surveyors during their survey of the border.
+The Wade and White Memorial is an artwork designed and fabricated by artist Robert Miles of Mount Gambier in 2001. it is inspired by the equipment that would have been used by the two surveyors during their survey of the border.